Capture of Aguililla

 The Jalisco New Generation Cartel arrived in Aguililla making blockades in the highways.
 Soon after Federal authorities met with the Governor of Michoacán, Silvano Aureoles, to find a peaceful resolution.
 The next day Police officers were attacked with shots and grenades using drones, manned by members of the Jalisco New Generation Cartel.
 Two elements were injured after that.

-In February 10 of 2022, members of the National Guard and the army, retake the town and the traffic was restored in 43 towns located in the municipalities of Aguililla, Buenavista, Coalcomán and Tepalcatepec, the authorities said.
+On 10 February 2022 authorities reported that members of the National Guard and the army retook the town and the traffic was restored in 43 towns located in the municipalities of Aguililla, Buenavista, Coalcomán and Tepalcatepec.
 Six long weapons, 23 improvised explosive devices, 21 vehicles, three of them with handmade armor, and equipment such as radio transmitters or bulletproof vests were also seized.